gust10/852Planner/README.md

-# WonderPlan HK
+# 852Planner

-WonderPlan HK - A React application for planning and exploring trips in Hong Kong, built with modern web technologies.
+852Planner - A React application for planning and exploring trips in Hong Kong, built with modern web technologies.

 ## Features